-Currently, customers have to pay a fee ranging from Rs35 to Rs80 when cash is withdrawn from the ATM of a bank other than one where they hold their accounts.
+Currently, customers have to pay a fee ranging from Rs35 to Rs80 when cash is withdrawn from the ATM of another bank.
 This is mainly due to interchange fees that are paid in the process.
 With the National Switch, ATM sharing fees can be considerably reduced.